 - Sciatic pain

 The symptoms associated with the nerve compression depend wholly on the specific nerve that is irritated or compressed.
-Different nerves innervate different muscle groups and tissue throughout the body, so nerve compression in the spinal column can result in symptoms in various parts of the body:
+Different nerves stimulate different muscle groups and tissue throughout the body, so nerve compression in the spinal column can result in symptoms in various parts of the body:

 - Cervical — head, neck, shoulders, arms, wrists, hands, fingers

 - Thoracic — torso, abdomen and shoulders

 - Lumbar — lower back, buttocks, thighs, calves, feet, toes

 - Sacrum — pelvis and reproductive organs